Roobet

 | Brand-specific specialty games | Multiple Roobet-themed variants and licensing-driven specialties | Groomer's Van slot + a few additional specialties |

-| Catalogue depth ranking | Mid-large in audit set | Smaller focused in lower half |
+| Catalogue depth ranking | Mid-large in operator coverage | Smaller focused in lower half |

 For a variety-seeking player, Roobet's catalogue depth offers more session-engagement options than Duel's focused selection.
 For a Crash-only or non-RTP-prioritising player, the catalogue depth matters less.